-The short answer is yes, absolutely.
-If you adopted a kitty cat from a rescue, a small apartment could now be a mansion to that feline who was in a cage.
-So don’t worry, there are plenty of ways to keep your furry friends happy in tiny spaces, it just takes a little bit of extra thinking.
+The short answer is yes.
+If you adopted a kitty cat from a rescue, a small apartment could now be a mansion to that feline in a cage.
+So don’t worry; there are plenty of ways to keep your furry friends happy in tiny spaces.
+It just takes a little bit of extra thinking.

 How To Make Your Small Home Cat-Friendly

-Grab your notepad and be ready to jot some stuff down, because here are ten ideas to take advantage of the small amount of space that you have while being able to have cats!
+Grab your notepad and be ready to jot some stuff down, because here are a handful of ideas for cats in small apartments!

 If you enjoy this post, you might also like:

 Ideas For Cats In Small Apartments

 |Ideas for Cats in Small Apartments||Ideas for Type, Designing, and Styling|

 |Vertical space utilization||Wall-mounted shelves for climbing and perching|